S3sc0/cub3d/README.md

 There's a configuration file that allows you to manipulate the game environment called `map.cub` where you can:

-- Change the window resolution, the unit is pixil.
+- Change the window resolution, the unit is pixel.
 ```
     R 1000 700
 ```